nwmqpa/GTNH-CropAutomation/README.md

 ![Farm Side](media/Farm_Side.png?)

 First note the orientation of the robot sitting atop the OC charger.
 It must face towards the right-most column of the working farm.
-The crop stick chest directly next to the charger can be a few things: any sort of chest, a JABBA barrel, or storage drawer (orientation does not matter).
+Adjacent to the OC charger is the crop stick chest which can be a few things: any sort of large chest, a JABBA barrel, or storage drawer (orientation does not matter).
 If the crop stick chest is ever empty, bad things will happen.
-Next to that is a trash can to delete any random drops that the robot picks up (weeds, seed bags, crop sticks, etc), but this can be swapped with a second chest if you would like to recycle some of the materials.
+Next to that is a trash can for any random drops that the robot picks up such as weeds, seed bags, and crop sticks but this can be swapped with another chest to recycle some of the materials.
 The transvector dislocator sits facing the top of the blank farmland (where a crop would go).
 Think of this as a buffer between the working and storage farms.
 You can tell which direction the transvector dislocator is facing by the side that is animated.
 The last spot is for a crop-matron which is optional and one y-level lower than the rest of the blocks.
 It is just to hydrate most of the crops to help them grow a little faster.

 The location of the water is completely flexible: they do not have to be in the same locations as in the photo (underneath all five sea lantern slabs) and you can have as many as you would like on both the working farm and storage farm.
 However, **there MUST be a block on top of each water** and no two can be next to each other.
 The block can be literally anything, even a lily pad will work, so long as there is something.
 It is also possible to use garden soil or fertilized dirt and have absolutely no water on the farms at all, but this will sacrifice a few nutrient stats and bar you from growing crops that require a particular block underneath.